 Daniel Oyolu is a JD candidate at Harvard Law School and an affiliate at the Berkman Klein Center for Internet and Society.

-His interests range from how tech is shaping economic development in Africa and Latin America to alternative dispute resolution models and dispute system design.
-He currently serves on the executive board of the Harvard Africa Policy Journal, the Harvard African Law Association, and the Harvard Mediation Program.
-He previously worked as a Program Coordinator at the Berkman Klein Center and Lab Coordinator of the metaLAB at Harvard.
-He was also a Campaign Fellow on Ayanna Pressley's historic congressional campaign in 2018.
+His interests range from how tech entrepreneurship and development in Africa and Latin America to alternative dispute resolution models and dispute system design.
+In 2020, he was awarded a grant by the Orrick Fellows Program to study tech entrepreneurship in Cote d'Ivoire and Senegal.
+While in law school, he has served on the executive board of the Harvard Africa Policy Journal, the Harvard African Law Association, and the Harvard Mediation Program.
+Also, he previously worked as a Program Coordinator at the Berkman Klein Center and Lab Coordinator of the metaLAB at Harvard.
+Additionally, he served as a Campaign Fellow for Ayanna Pressley's historic congressional campaign in 2018.
 He studied Spanish at Bates College and wrote his thesis on the rhetoric of Fidel Castro regarding racial discrimination at the beginning of the Cuban Revolution.